Villiger at St Josephs University

 Add me to the email chain: benmo28@gmail.com

 As a debater and a coach, I lived pretty exclusively on the policy side of things.
-I don't think I am a good judge at all for the critique, but this reflects my research interests and my familiarity in judging more than deeply-held beliefs about debate.
+I think my judging history suggests I am an even worse judge for the critique and critical affirmatives than I thought I would be.

 I evaluate the round probabilistically -- comparing the risk that each team accesses their impacts, regardless of whether it is a DA, K or T debate.
 Good defense is often as important as offense in my decisions, but there is very infrequently "zero risk".